 , and Social Dynamics Journal

 .
 She cut her teeth in publishing as an editor at Pearson Southern Africa International.
-Currently completing her MA in African Literature and Gender Studies, Noélle believes in the power of words, and works to create platforms that defy the perceived boundaries of storytelling.
+Having recently completed her MA in African Literature and Gender Studies, Noélle believes in the power of words, and works to create platforms that defy the perceived boundaries of storytelling.

 is completing his Masters in Screenwriting at UCT, and is currently working on a full-length screenplay and graphic novel.
 The power of literature to transform and reflect the world around us has always enthralled him.
 When he isn’t writing, he’s painting.
 His work can be found at www.seanfrancisart.com